hanjingo/doc/interview.md

 For more info, see: [Network Summary#Mesh Topology](NET/summary.md)

+#### What is the difference between a switch, router, and bridge?

+A bridge connects two network segments and forwards frames based on MAC addresses (Layer 2).
+A switch is a multiport bridge that connects many devices, learns MAC addresses, and forwards frames only to the destination port (Layer 2).
+A router connects different networks and forwards packets based on IP addresses, performing routing and network address translation (Layer 3).
+Bridges and switches are mostly obsolete for modern networks; switches replaced bridges, and routers connect networks (including to the internet).

+For more info, see: [Routing](NET/routing.md)

 #### What is the use of a router and how is it different from a gateway?

 A router forwards data between different networks by directing traffic based on IP addresses.
 A gateway is a broader term--it's any device that acts as an entry/exit point between networks.
 While a router can function as a gateway, a gateway isn't necessarily a router; it could be a firewall, proxy server, or NAT device.
 The key difference: routers always operate at Layer 3 (network layer), while gateways can operate at any layer and often perform protocol translation.